Home

 The Walking Liberty half dollar earned a great compliment in 1986, when the design was resurrected for the front side of the American Eagle one-ounce silver bullion coin.
 It has been minted every year since.

-There are a number of key dates in the Walker series that always have and always will command higher prices with every passing generation of collectors, because of true scarcity relative to demand:
+There are a number of key dates in the Walker series that always have and always will bring higher prices with every passing generation of collectors, because of true scarcity relative to demand:

 Some people would have included the 1916-S in place of the 1916, but thanks to a terrific surge the last few years, the 1916 now outranks the 1916-S, at least in percent returns.
 Really, though, you can't go wrong with the 1916-S, either.